belguinan/boostrap5-sass/README.md

 ### Use case:

-Your PSD/figma design has form labels {font-size: 16px, color: #fff}.
+Your PSD/figma design has form labels **{font-size: 16px, color: #fff}**.
 We need to find the variables responsive for form labels. found in **bootstrap/scss/forms/_labels.scss**.

 ```bash